lifs-tools/ils-ceramide-ring-trial/README.md

 The file `R/definitions.R` contains configurable options for data input, calibration curve calculation, NA value definitions, ceramide names and plotting defaults.

+### Manuscript folder

+The `manuscript` folder contains additional data used by the `manuscript-figures-tables.Rmd` Rmarkdown notebook that was used as the last step in the targets pipeline to generate figures, tables and supplementary files for use in the final manuscript.
+The notebook uses the data created by the previous pipeline steps and combines them with detailed data from the other ring trials for comparison.

+### Supplementary Data

+To simplify review and comparison of the raw and quantified values for all labs, we provide the file `Suppl table concentration values.xlsx`.
+This spreadsheet contains three result sheets: `Results table 1` with the full dataset of all labs, `Results table 2`, which reports mean and SD of injection replicates and `Results table 3`, which reports mean and SD of extraction replicates (injection replicates averaged).
+Please see the `Legend` sheet for an explanation of the column headers and remarks concerning missing values.

 ## Contributors

 - Nils Hoffmann - data integration workflow and plots